zehranrgi/fasterRCNN_and_cascade_mmdetection/README.md

 mmdetection:
 " MMDetection is an open source object detection toolbox based on PyTorch.
 It offers different architectures in the model zoo.

-You can from this link: https://github.com/open-mmlab/mmdetection#overview-of-benchmark-and-model-zoo "
+You can look for details in this link: https://github.com/open-mmlab/mmdetection#overview-of-benchmark-and-model-zoo "

 I took the BCCD dataset from roboflow.